On the hunt for the best new restaurants in Bali? Bookmark this page, because here we bring you the hottest new openings of 2023.

 Tickled Pink – Canggu

 From Melbourne to the rice fields of Canggu, Tickled Pink is bringing its Western fusion cuisine to its first international location in Bali.
-Priding itself on good food, great drinks and nostalgic Melbourne vibes, it’s a must-visit foodie destination to experience Australia’s most famous culinary culture.
+Priding itself on good food, great drinks and nostalgic Melbourne vibes, it’s a must-visit to experience Australia’s famous culinary culture.
 For breakfast, head to the outdoor lounge overlooking Canggu’s emerald green rice paddies for a flat white and a Florentine Truffled Benedict with homemade Turkish bread.
 Then, grab a seat on the poolside cabana, and graze all day on loaded bowls and healthy salads.
 Come nightfall, the indoor restaurant is a cosy spot to wine and dine in a relaxed atmosphere.
 Start with the paella arancini, before moving on to the sticky lamb ribs.
 Finish off with an Aussie classic – the lemon meringue pavlova – and a Tommy’s Pop Margarita.
 It’s official: we’re tickled pink!

 Tetsushin – Sanur